 Imagine waking up to the smell of these babies on Easter morning!
-There is something about the combination of the blueberries and fresh orange zest in this recipe that takes these Hot Cross Buns to a whole new level!
+There is something about the combination of blueberries and fresh orange zest that takes these Blueberry & Orange Hot Cross Buns to a whole new level!

 If you've been following my blog for while then you know I love baking my own buns to celebrate Easter and usually I bake my Heavenly Hot Cross Buns, a more traditional recipe which I love but this year I wanted to bring something a little different to the family Easter gathering.
 This year, I didn't want to reinvent the wheel, I just wanted to bring some new flavors together.
 So I spent the day baking away in the kitchen hoping to create a new and exciting flavor and I am happy to say - mission accomplished!

 When the aroma of these Blueberry & Orange Hot Cross Buns waft through your home everyone will think you are a true domestic goddess!
 The key ingredients are the dried blueberries in place of the sultanas, fresh orange zest, fresh orange juice and a touch of rum to re-hydrate the blueberries, delicious mixed peel and warming spices and baked to perfection!

 These buns are also perfect to gift in a little bag with a few mini chocolate eggs - so cute!

 If you have your reservations about cooking with yeast, rest assured that today's yeast is a lot easier to work with and if you follow the tips below your breads will always turn out perfect!

 Always ensure your liquid is the right temperature for the yeast and that you add some sugar for it to feed/ferment properly.

 Using a thermometer helps a lot unless you are a seasoned expert because if your liquid is too cold or too hot the yeast will not do it's thing and your bread won't rise.

 Greasing your dough hook (if using a machine) with oil before you start kneading your dough will ensure it removes easily off the hook once ready.